Standard Operating Procedures for NRC's Research Ethics Board

 HE ITAs work closely with the NRC-REB Chair and the NRC-REB Secretariat, receive copies of NRC-REB minutes, and are welcome to observe any NRC-REB meeting if they are not members of the NRC-REB.

-The management of any NRC research portfolio may also identify a researcher or other officer to act in a similar liaison and advisory capacity within their portfolio with or without specific designation or defined authorities under these procedures.
+The management of any NRC research centre may also identify a researcher or other officer to act in a similar liaison and advisory capacity within their centre with or without specific designation or defined authorities under these procedures.

 4.0 Applications for ethics approval